ruimalheiro/training-custom-llama/README.md

-# Custom Llama implementation and multi-node / multi-GPU training
+# Llama-style transformer and multi-node / multi-GPU training

 This is a small project for educational purposes that implements an LLM in pure PyTorch.
 It also includes scripts for data preparation and multi-node / multi-GPU training with Torch DDP.

 This repo demonstrates:
-- Llama 3 architecture in pure PyTorch
+- Llama 3 like baseline architecture in pure PyTorch
 - Multi-node training with PyTorch DDP
 - Multiple training methods (SFT, distill, DPO)

 **NOTE**:
 - The project can be adapted for other datasets.
 - We use a pretrained tokenizer as training the tokenizer is not the main focus of the project.
-The default tokenizer is the tiktoken tokenizer with the same configuration as the one used by Meta.
+The default tokenizer is the tiktoken tokenizer with a configuration similar to Llama 3's tokenizer.
 A Hugging Face tokenizer can also be loaded (check the env.example) which I recommend for smaller experiments, especially when the vocabulary is small.

 ## Model
 The model implementation is based on the Llama 3 architecture - official project from Meta can be found [here](https://github.com/meta-llama/llama3).

 The implementation in this project is a bit different but the core ideas are the same.
-To verify it is correctly implemented, the original pretrained weights released by Meta can be loaded as a smoke test.
+To verify it is correctly implemented, you can load Meta’s released weights for compatibility testing (not included here).
 - For this test all model architecture hyperparameters need to match.

 ## Supported features in the trainer and config options